Diggsey/posts/message-queues/part2/README.md

 Any time there is communication between domains owned by different transactors, extra complexity is needed:

-- Automatic reties with backoff.
+- Automatic retries with backoff.
 - Handling of failures and timeouts.

 These things cannot be handled "generically".
-A true failure here (ie. one that cannot be retried) is something that eventually needs to be surfaced to a user somewhere.
+A true failure here (i.e. one that cannot be retried) is something that eventually needs to be surfaced to a user somewhere.
 What that actually means is intrinsically tied to the business logic of the application.